BlueHephaestus/budweiser-bioinformatics-consulting/DarkElement75/README.md

 1. You can run either `python3 generate_key.py` or run all cells in the `generate_key.ipynb` to get the same output - both produce the `key.csv` file given the single input `StandardsData.xlsx` file.
 2. Modify the key.csv file if you wish to add further LINE_NM -> PROFILE mappings.
-3. You can then run either `python3 generate_report.py` or run all cells in the `generate_report.ipynb` to get the same final output - both produce the `report.csv` and `supplemental.csv` files given the input `GenoResults.csv` file and the `key.csv` file created by #1.
+3. You can then run either `python3 generate_report.py` or run all cells in the `generate_report.ipynb` to get the same final output - both produce the `report.csv` and `supplemental.csv` files given the input `GenoResults.csv` file and the `key.csv` file created by Step #1.

 Good luck, have fun,